ceford/cefjdemos-data-jdm-help-en/articles/users/permissions-for-user.md

 ![users permissions for user](../../../en/images/users/users-permissions-for-user.png)

+Above the Permissions table are selected items showing access permissions using icons for *Allowed*, *Not Allowed* and *Forbidden*.
+The icon key is below the table.

+- **Site Login** Can the user login to the site Frontend.
+- **Administrator Login** Can the user login to the site Backend.
+- **Web Services Login** Can the user access the Joomla Web Services API via a Super User API Token.
+- **Offline Access** Can the user access the site Frontend when it is offline.

 ### Column Headers

+In the table containing the site assets shows permission for the selected user.

-- **Asset Title** The asset as we know it.
+- **Asset Title** The asset name in plain language.
-- **Asset Name** The asset as known internally.
+- **Asset Name** The internal asset name.
-- **Site Login** Allows users in the group to login to the Frontend site.
-- **Administrator Login** Allows users in the group to login to the Backend Administrator site.
-- **Offline Access** Allows users in the group to access the Frontend site when site is offline.
-- **Super User** Allows users in the group to perform any action over the whole site regardless of any other perrmission settings.
+- **Super User** Can the user perform Super User actions for the asset regardless of any other permission settings.
-- **Configure Options Only** Allows users in the group to edit the options (except permissions) of any extension.
+- **Configure Options** Can the user edit the asset options (except permissions).
-- **Access Administration Interface** Allows users in the group to access all of the administration interface except Global Configuration.
+- **Access Administration Interface** Can the user access the administration interface of the asset.
-- **Create** Allows users in the group to create any content in any extension.
+- **Create** Can the user create content in the asset.
-- **Delete** Allows users in the group to delete any content in any extension.
+- **Delete** Can the user delete content in the asset.
-- **Edit** Allows users in the group to edit any content in any extension.
+- **Edit** Can the user edit content in the asset.
-- **Edit State** Allows users in the group to edit the state of any content in any extension.
+- **Edit State** Can the user edit the state of the asset.
-- **Edit Own** Allows users in the group to edit any content they own in any extension.
+- **Edit Own** Can the user edit any user owned content in the asset.
-- **Edit Custom Field Value** Allows users in the group to edit any value of custom fields submitted in any extension.
+- **Edit Custom Field Value** Can the user edit any custom field value in the asset.
-- **LFT** The left and right values in the hierarchy.
-See Using nested sets in English.
+- **LFT** The left and right values in the nesting hierarchy.
+This is used for asset nesting and ordering.
 - **ID** This is a unique identification number for this item assigned automatically by Joomla.
-It is used to identify the item internally, and you cannot change this number.
-When creating a new item, this field displays "0" until you save the new entry, at which point a new ID is assigned to it.
+It is used to identify the item internally, and cannot be changed.